italohdc/LearnSnake/README.md

 ![Snake autonomously trying to catch the fruit...](assets/snake-sample.gif)

-It runs directly in the browser, no installation is necessary.
+It runs directly in the browser.
+You don't need to setup an environment and no installation is necessary.

 See it working and tweak some variables: [Try it yourself](https://italolelis.com/snake) !

 # How it works